gdsbook/book/notebooks/06_spatial_autocorrelation.md

    mean for the use and interpretation of both statistics?
 7. Using $k$-nearest neighbor weights, can you find the $k$ where Moran's $I$ is largest?
 Make a plot of the Moran's $I$ for each $k$ you evaluate to show the relationship between the two.
 8. As in the previous question, at what value of $k$ is the Geary's $C$ largest?

+##  Next Steps

+For a timless conceptual overview to the approaches of spatial data analysis, consult {cite}`anselin1989special`:

+"What is special about spatial data?
+Alternative perspectives on spatial data analysis."
+UC Santa Barbara: National Center for Geographic Information and Analysis.

+The GIS Body of knowledge represents a large set of collected knowledge by geographers across many different domains.
+Thus, the GISBoK, as it's called, has a very good introductory discussion of global measures of spatial association, too, by {cite}`wu2019global`:

+Global Measures of Spatial Association. *The Geographic Information Science & Technology Body of Knowledge (1st Quarter 2019 Edition)*, John P. Wilson (Ed.).
+DOI: 10.22224/gistbok/2019.1.12

+Finally, a more personal, reflective perspective is offered by longstanding quantitative geographer Art Getis in his piece {cite}`getis2007reflections`:

+"Reflections on spatial autocorrelation." *Regional Science & Urban Economics*, 37: 491-496.
+DOI: 10.1016/j.regsciurbeco.2007.04.005